André Pratte: Early and personal life

-Biography
+Journalism career

-Pratte was born in Quebec City, Quebec and studied political science at the University of Montreal and graduated in 1980.
 Before even finishing his degree, he was offered a position at CKAC, a francophone radio station in Montreal.
 Between 1979 and 1986, he worked there as a writer, reporter, parliamentary correspondent in Ottawa and deputy news editor.

 In 1986, Pratte started his career in print journalism at La Presse and was employed by the paper until 2015.
 He worked as a columnist and political editor.
 Succeeding Alain Dubuc, he became editor-in-chief in 2001, defending the federalist and fiscally centre-right political stance of the paper.

 In 1994, Pratte was suspended from La Presse after publishing a column entitled “Tout est pourri” [It's all rotten], in which he criticized Power Corporation, the newspaper's owner at the time.
 After pressure from the newspaper's union of journalists, he was reinstated in his role at La Presse.

 In 2009, Pratte co-founded The Federal Idea, a Quebec-based, non-partisan think tank focused on federalism, and served as chair of its board of directors until 2014.